-In recent years, manufacturers have invested in their core information systems, including enterprise resource planning (ERP) and manufacturing execution systems (MES).
-Yet these investments in technology are too often weakened by critical processes that remain manual, disconnected and often paper-based activities.
+In recent years, manufacturers have invested in digital transformation in manufacturing by digitizing their core information systems, including enterprise resource planning (ERP) and manufacturing execution systems (MES).
+Yet these investments in technology are too often weakened by critical processes that remain manual, disconnected and often paper-based.
 Even as manufacturers invest in system digitization and automation, the people responsible for production records have been left to manage paper, spreadsheets and other standalone systems to collect, record and interpret data relating to production and quality processes.

-Paper-based production processes don’t automatically integrate with electronic interfaces, systems or processes, so when data is offline or only partially digital, it’s disconnected and makes it impossible to analyze and use in context with other cross-functional data.
-That means complete information transfer between systems, end-to-end visibility and truly meaningful insights are all but impossible.
+Paper-based production processes don’t automatically integrate with electronic interfaces, systems, or processes.
+When data is offline or only partially digital, it’s disconnected and makes it impossible to analyze and use in context with other cross-functional data.
+Without connected manufacturing execution software, complete information transfer between systems, end-to-end visibility, and truly meaningful insights are all but impossible.

-When it comes to digital transformation in both quality and manufacturing, LNS Research recommends an integrated network of systems and processes.
+When it comes to digital transformation in manufacturing and quality, LNS Research recommends an integrated network of systems and processes.

 “With integrated data and information available across the value chain, life sciences companies have the ability to track the entire lifecycle of information, including raw materials/stock feed coming from suppliers, the production process, and delivery and service to customers,” according to the industry analyst firm.
 “This end-to-end visibility connects batch and device history records up through enterprise reporting and scheduling systems, allowing organizations to pinpoint and isolate product non-compliances and understand their origin, which is crucial for meeting cGMP compliance.”

-To collect, connect and contextualize the data and information needed to optimize manufacturing and ensure quality throughout the product life cycle, companies can digitally integrate their production record processes with their ERP, MES, QMS and other core information systems for a more complete view of the data within their business.
+To collect, connect, and contextualize the data and information needed to optimize manufacturing and ensure quality throughout the product life cycle, companies can digitally integrate manufacturing execution software, such as MasterControl Manufacturing Excellence, with their ERP, MES, QMS, and other core information systems for a more complete view of the data within their business.

-With a digital solution like MasterControl Manufacturing Excellence, manufacturers can create productive connections between enterprise systems, data sources, processes and people across the value chain, for a holistic view of production and quality data.
-The solution extends – rather than replaces – existing, disconnected ERP, MES or MRP systems to the shop floor.
+Integration establishes secure and productive connections between enterprise systems, data sources, processes, and people across the value chain, for a holistic view of production and quality data.
+An integrated electronic production records solution extends – rather than replaces – existing disconnected ERP, MES, or material requirements planning (MRP) systems to the shop floor.

-For example, when production records are digitally integrated with an ERP or MRP, operators on the shop floor can input production data directly into tablets and pull materials or work order information directly from the ERP or MRP.
-Digitally integrating production records with an MES means manufacturers can also share materials information between the MES and the production record.
-Digitally integrating production records with a QMS lets manufacturers link standard operating procedures (SOPs) and work instructions to the production record to ensure operators always use the correct versions and launch deviations directly from the record to ensure in-line quality assurance.
+For example, when electronic production records are digitally integrated with an ERP or MRP, operators on the shop floor can input production data directly into tablets and pull materials or work order information directly from the ERP or MRP.

-In each integration scenario – whether ERP, MRP, MES or QMS – automatic data-integrity checks with the digital production record system ensure the data is entered completely and correctly.
+In each integration scenario – whether ERP, MRP, MES, or QMS – automatic data-integrity checks with the electronic production record ensure the data is entered completely and correctly.

-By integrating their disconnected enterprise applications with a fully digital production record system, manufacturers can close the digital gap that has kept hidden data-driven performance insights across the entire production life cycle.
-The result is greater quality and productivity improvements so that manufacturers can ship products faster without compromising quality.
+By integrating their enterprise applications with an electronic production record system, manufacturers can reveal data-driven performance insights across the entire production life cycle that otherwise remain hidden.
+The result is greater quality and productivity improvements that enable manufacturers to ship products faster without compromising quality.

 Enjoying this blog?
 Learn More.